New York Central College: Faculty, students, curriculum

-The relationship between teachers and students, while not amorous at all (save for the Allen–King marriage, on which see below), was closer than would seem normal in the United States today.
 Most of the faculty's time was spent in contact with students, teaching formally or informally.
-All were living in a small town, where everyone knew each other.
-In most cases they attended the same church; all kitchens in McGrawville prepared similar food; all heard the same visiting lecturers.
+McGrawville was a small town, most attended the same church, and all interested heard the same visiting lecturers.

-Students and professors were not allowed to use alcohol or (much more unusual) tobacco.
+Alcohol was prohibited even to faculty, and (even more unusual) tobacco also forbidden in the college.

 College finances

-From a financial point of view, Central College was poorly run.
-There were no financial plans or budgets.
-There was little fundraising; in contrast with its predecessor the Oneida Institute, no one went calling on possible donors.
-The college did not publicize itself.
+There were no financial plans or budgets at the college, and little fundraising.
+As a result, the school's financial affairs were disorganized and difficult.
+In contrast with its predecessor the Oneida Institute, no one went calling on possible donors, and the college did not publicize itself, either to raise its esteem or attract applicants.

-It was inadequately funded from beginning to end, and ended in bankruptcy.
-Except for Gerrit Smith, it had no wealthy donors, no alumni to draw upon.
-The American Baptist Free Mission Society gave what support it could, especially at the beginning, but it was a small group and its members had limited resources.
+Inadequately funded from beginning to end, the college ended in bankruptcy.
+Except for Gerrit Smith, it had no wealthy donors, and over its short history and few college-level graduates no meaningful alumni pool to draw upon.
+The American Baptist Free Mission Society gave what support it could, especially at the beginning, but it was a small group with limited resources.

 There are contradictory reports about subvention(s) from the New York State Legislature, such as Union College, Columbia College, and others routinely received.
 If there was legislative support, it was not ongoing.

-The student body was relatively poor, and burdened with paying for accommodations and meals, and transportation to McGrawville, in addition to instruction.
-A school half made up of Negroes, most of whom were at the high school level, was not going to be financially prosperous or even self-sufficient.
+The student body was relatively poor, required to pay its own tuition, room and board, and transportation.
+With a student body composed half of Negroes, and most of whom were at the high school level, and 30% female, could neither make the school financially prosperous nor even self-sufficient.
 The 30% of the students who were female were also anything but prosperous.
-Well-to-do families who could easily afford to send their sons to college were not going to send them to the college for Negroes and women in McGrawville (called, by racists, "the nigger college").
 Some money was brought in through the manual labor department, but not enough.